-The scheme was prepared under delegation by the Council of the City of Gold Coast in collaboration with Economic Development Queensland, state agencies and industry representatives.
+The scheme was prepared under delegation by the City in collaboration with Economic Development Queensland, state agencies and industry representatives.

-1 For the purposes of addressing state interests in development assessment, the DA mapping system provides guidance in identifying if a state interest is relevant to the assessment of a PDA development application (refer to: https://planning.dsdmip.qld.gov.au/maps).
-Where the MEDQ delegates development assessment functions and powers, applicants and the delegate should also refer to https://www.statedevelopment.qld.gov.au/data/assets/pdf file/0019/18019/practice-note-14-state-interests-pdas.pdf (note: the functions and powers of the MEDQ under the definition of state interest are not delegated).
+For the purposes of addressing state interests in development assessment, the DA mapping system provides guidance in identifying if a state interest is relevant to the assessment of a PDA development application (refer to: https://planning.dsdmip.qld.gov.au/maps).
+Where the MEDQ delegates development assessment functions and powers, applicants and the delegate should also refer to the Queensland Government website at edq.qld.gov.au